LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  102  |  105  |  -13  |  -367  |  5utr  |  2  |
   |  ENSMUST00000000001.4  |  105  |  108  |  -12  |  -366  |  5utr  |  2  |

-### CDS coverage
+### CDS and transcript coverage

- `cds_coverage` computes the number of in-frame P-sites mapping on annotated coding sequences.
-Such data can be used as starting point for downstream quantitative analyses (e.g. differential analyses) based on in-frame ribosome protected fragments.
+ `cds_coverage` computes the number of P-sites mapping on annotated coding sequences or whole transcripts.
+Such data can be used as starting point for downstream quantitative analyses (e.g. differential analyses) based on ribosome protected fragments.
+By default, only in-frame P-sites falling in annotated coding sequences are considered and no nucleotides at the beginning or at the end of the CDSs are excluded for restricting the analysis to a portion of the original coding sequences.
+These settings can be modifyed through the parameters *in_frame*, *start_nts* and *start_nts*.
+Moreover, the parameter *whole_transcript* specifies if whole transcripts should be considered instead of the annotated coding sequence.
+The basic command

 	cds_coverage_example <- cds_coverage(reads_psite_list, mm81cdna)

- `cds_coverage` returns a data table containing, for each transcript: i) its name; ii) its length; iii) the number of in-frame P-sites mapping on its annotated coding region for all samples:
+ returns a data table containing, for each transcript: i) its name; ii) the length of its annotated coding sequence (if any); iii) the number of P-sites falling in its annotated coding sequence for all samples:

   |  transcript  |  length  |  Samp1  |
   |:------:|:-----:|:------:|